 After you've submitted your application, be sure to monitor your email and text messages for any items the college may request from you to complete the admission process.
-Also note the date you submitted your application and any dates that you sent in follow-up information.
+Be sure to note the date you submitted your application and any dates that you sent in follow-up information.